-Subd.
-1. Professional improvement funds shall mean support funds for improving professional competence.

-Subd.
-2. All faculty except adjunct faculty shall be eligible for professional improvement funds.

-Subd.
-3. The funds distributed shall be no less than four hundred thousand dollars (\$400,000) in FY 2014 and four hundred thousand dollars (\$400,000) in FY 2015.
+- Subd.
+1. Professional improvement funds shall mean support funds for improving professional competence. - Subd.
+2. All faculty except adjunct faculty shall be eligible for professional improvement funds provided in Subdivsion 3, below. - Subd.
+3. The funds distributed shall be no less than four hundred thousand dollars (\$400,000) in FY 2018 and five hundred twenty thousand dollars (\$520,000) in FY 2019.
 All funds shall be distributed each fiscal year to the universities on the basis of the number of FTE faculty at each institution.
-Within thirty (30) days thereafter, a report shall be provided to the IFO indicating the amount allocated to each university.

-Subd.
-4. The President, after meeting and conferring with the Association, shall establish procedures and criteria for the application and awarding of these funds to individual faculty members.
+Within thirty (30) days thereafter, a report shall be provided to the IFO indicating the amount allocated to each university. - Subd.
+4. In FY 2019, professional improvement funds of not less than fifty-nine thousand, five hundred dollars (\$59,500) per academic year shall be available to adjunct faculty for improving professional competence related to their teaching assignments.
+All funds shall be distributed to the universities on the basis of the number of adjunct faculty at each institution.
+Within thirty (30) days thereafter, a report shall be provided to the IFO indicating the amount allocated to each university. - Subd.
+5. The President, after meeting and conferring with the Association, shall establish procedures and criteria for the application and awarding of these funds to individual faculty members.
 Awards shall be made by the President.